 Pine Street School offers a program for 2-year-olds that is filled with opportunity for creativity, movement, social skill development, early literacy and numeracy, and learning how to be independent and self-sufficient.
-Starting in our Twos Program, parents can choose an English-Spanish or English-Mandarin dual language immersion track.
+Starting in our Twos Program, parents can choose an English-Spanish or English-Mandarin Chinese dual language immersion track.

 The half-day Twos Program is 8:45am-11:45am.
 Parents can also choose an Extended Day Program that runs until 6pm.